msysbio/microbetag/docs/tutorials/prep.md

 In our case, we set `flashweave_sensitive` as `True` and `flashweave_heterogeneous` as `False`.

-- if available, provide the filename of your metadata file; for instrctuctions on how this file should be formatted, please see [here](https://hariszaf.github.io/microbetag/docs/input/#case-1-all-you-have-is-your-abundance-table-and-your-taxonomies) as well as the [FlashWeave documentation](https://github.com/meringlab/FlashWeave.jl)
+- if available, provide the filename of your metadata file; for instructions on how this file should be formatted, please see [here](https://hariszaf.github.io/microbetag/docs/input/#case-1-all-you-have-is-your-abundance-table-and-your-taxonomies) as well as the [FlashWeave documentation](https://github.com/meringlab/FlashWeave.jl)

 Now, based on your container technology you are ready to run the preparation image.